Sparse Recovery With Integrality Constraints: The -case

 \begin{remark} Note that Theorem~\ref{thm:Z-s-good} also follows from Theorem~\ref{thm:P0Master}: We let the components of $\l$ and $\u$ simultaneously tend to $-\infty$ and $\infty$, respectively.
 Then $\delta^{\min}_i = -\ell_i \to\infty$ and $\delta^{\max}_i = u_i \to \infty$ for all $i$.
 In this case, only $S_1^+$ and $S_1^-$ can be nonempty.
 Thus, the conditions of Theorem~\ref{thm:P0Master} reduce to $\card{S_1^+} + \card{S_1^-} \leq 2s$ and hence yield Theorem~\ref{thm:Z-s-good}. \end{remark}

-\begin{remark} In the case of real-valued vectors, the proof of Theorem~\ref{thm:P0Master} carries over directly and yields an analogous statement for $\Prob{0}{[\l,\u]_\R}$ in which the vectors in $\ker(\A)$ are allowed to be real.
-The same holds for results analogous to Corollary~\ref{cor:recovery}; however, note that $\A$ is $(s,[\0,\u]_\R,0)$-good if and only if it is $(s,\R^n_+,0)$-good, due to the scalability of (real) nullspace vectors. \end{remark}
+In the case of real-valued vectors, the proof of Theorem~\ref{thm:P0Master} carries over directly and yields an analogous statement for $\Prob{0}{[\l,\u]_\R}$ in which the vectors in $\ker(\A)$ are allowed to be real (i.e., using the analogously defined $C_\R(\l,\u)$ instead of $C_\Z(\l,\u)$).
+The same holds for results analogous to Corollary~\ref{cor:recovery}; however, note that $\A$ is $(s,[\0,\u]_\R,0)$-good if and only if it is $(s,\R^n_+,0)$-good, due to the scalability of (real-valued) nullspace vectors.
+For clarity, we summarize these new results for (bounded) real-valued sparse recovery in the following Corollary.